 About Our Clinic

-In the FLAC, student lawyers experientially learn and practice the skills necessary to become effective legislative lawyers in the Article I (Congress) and II (Executive) branches of the federal government through practice for clients, classroom discussion, and intensive exercises.
-Student lawyers are in the lead, with primary responsibility for advising and representing the client.
-The Professor and Fellows provide individualized supervision, training, feedback, evaluation, and grading.
+Students in the Federal Legislation Clinic learn legislative lawyering skills through practice for clients, classroom discussion, and intensive exercises.
+The students take the lead, with primary responsibility for advising and representing the client.
+The Professor and two Teaching Fellows provide individualized supervision, training, feedback, and evaluation.

-1. FEDERAL ARTICLE I & II PRACTICE: LEGISLATIVE LAWYERING FIELD WORK FOR CLINIC CLIENTS (avg.
+1. LEGISLATIVE LAWYERING: FIELDWORK FOR CLINIC CLIENTS (avg.
 20 hours/week)

-• Developing projects (work for the client) and establishing deadlines in consultation with the client;
+- Developing projects and establishing deadlines in consultation with the client;

-• As circumstances warrant, representing the client – including potentially negotiating on behalf of the client – with third parties in Art.
-I and II practice environments;
+- As circumstances warrant, representing the client – including potentially negotiating on behalf of the client – with third parties on Capitol Hill or elsewhere.

-• Practicing reflective lawyering, by considering ethical obligations and professional development responsibilities.
+- Practicing reflective lawyering by considering their ethical obligations and professional development responsibilities.

 Clinic fieldwork may also include attending coalition meetings, working group meetings, congressional hearings, and briefings.

 The Clinic meets up to three times per week for seminar sessions.
-During the first half of the semester the in-class portion of the Clinic will include discussions focused on learning the organization and operation of the federal Legislative and Executive Branches; how law, process, policy, political, and personality (LP4) factors shape their decisionmaking; and how to advocate successfully to and within the Art.
-I and Art.
-II branches.
-Some sessions may include visits from special guests or skill-building exercises.
+During the first half of the semester, the in-class portion of the Clinic will include discussions focused on learning the organization and operation of the federal legislative and executive branches; how law, process, policy, politics, and personalities (the “LP4 factors”) shape their decision-making; and how to advocate successfully to and within these branches.
+Some sessions will include visits from special guests or skill-building exercises.
 Preparation for class and active participation in class are expected.

-It is not enough, however, to understand intellectually how the LP4 factors come together to shape decision making by Congress and the Executive Branch is not enough, however.
-An able legislative lawyer also develops a tactile sense for these contextual factors and institutions, and with that benefit reflects frequently and deeply about the work and responsibilities of the Art.
-I and II lawyer.
-Accordingly, the FLAC provides several important opportunities for students to observe and engage firsthand with expert practitioners and key institutions.
+It is not enough, however, to understand intellectually how the LP4 factors come together to shape decision-making by Congress and the Executive Branch.
+Able legislative lawyers also develop a sharp sense of these contextual factors and institutions, and they reflect frequently and deeply about their work and responsibilities.
+Accordingly, the Clinic provides several important opportunities for students to observe and engage firsthand with expert practitioners and key institutions.

-• Field Trips.
-The FLAC may visit key institutions and individuals, such as congressional committees, Executive Branch agencies, and senior leaders.
+- Field Trips.
+The Clinic may visit key institutions and individuals, such as the U.S. Congress, Executive Branch agencies, and senior leaders.

-• Congressional Committee Meeting or Floor Watching.
-At least once per term, each student lawyer is required to attend a congressional committee hearing, markup, or other kind of formal meeting, or watch the Senate or House floor in session (30 minutes if the student watches in person from the gallery, or 90 minutes straight if the student watches on C-SPAN).
-Attending a committee meeting in connection with a FLAC field trip or in connection with a project satisfies this requirement.
+- Congressional Committee Meeting or Floor Watching.
+At least once per term, each student is required to attend a congressional committee hearing, markup, or other kind of formal meeting, OR watch the Senate or House floor in session (30 minutes if the student watches in person from the gallery, or 90 minutes straight if the student watches on C-SPAN).
+Attending a committee meeting in connection with a Clinic field trip or project satisfies this requirement.

 3. WRITTEN & ORAL EXERCISES (range from 5-25 hours/week)